Lisa Polak Edgar was appointed to the Florida Public Service Commission (PSC) by

 Energy Commission and the Governor's Action Team on Energy and Climate Change.

-Commissioner Edgar is a member and Second Vice President of the National Association
+Commissioner Edgar is a member and First Vice President of the National Association

 of Regulatory Utility Commissioners (NARUC).
 She serves on NARUC’s Executive Committee,

 Board of Directors, the Committees on Electricity and Consumer Affairs, and the

 Task Force on Environmental Regulation and Generation.
 From 2005 through 2009, she